 With the newer standard, there may be more wearable devices that now make sense when it comes to health monitoring.
 Devices that don’t make sense right now from a cost and hardware perspective might become normal, like expanding fitness tracking to pets or using Bluetooth trackers in your car to let your house know when your home instead of GPS.

 It’s hard to imagine just how these new features will impact our day-to-day lives, but a good place to look is at how we use Bluetooth today, and how those experiences will be augmented.
 In the area of streaming audio, which is a mainstay of Bluetooth transfers, Bluetooth 5 is doing even more than increasing the bottom-line specs: It also offers new interesting features to the Bluetooth standard in how audio streams are managed.

-One of the most exciting changes with Bluetooth 5 is the addition of more flexible audio stream management options.
+One of the most exciting changes with Bluetooth 5 is the addition of more flexible audio stream management options, maybe it will even become possible to play through AUX and Bluetooth at the same time like we've talked about before.
 The new standard allows for multi-device streaming, meaning that your phone or tablet can be connected to more than one receiving device and you can potentially network a home speaker system off Bluetooth.

 And this feature can be reversed as well: headphones using Bluetooth 5 now have the ability to stream audio from two sources.
 You could connect your phone as well as your laptop, and overlap and mix the audio at the multiple sources.

 These features, until now restricted to high-end solutions like SONOS (for multiple home speakers) or other proprietary standards and devices, will start to become basic features for everyone.
 But it’s important to remember that it still takes time for the standard to propagate and for developers to start using it.